Need Help Resolving a PA Child Support Issue?

 How Do Courts Establish Child Support in Pennsylvania?

-Under Pennsylvania support laws, children have the right to benefit from both parents' incomes.
+Under Pennsylvania support laws, children can benefit from both parents' incomes.
 The family court issues child support orders.
-It bases the amount of support on each state's guidelines and mainly on the non-custodial parent's income and the number of children.
-The court also considers other factors like the custodial parent's income and the children's needs.
+And it bases the amount of child support on established guidelines.

-Courts can deviate from guidelines.
-For example, child support increases if there is a change in circumstances justifying the increase.
-Those circumstances may include an increase in the payer's income, an increase in cost-of-living, a decrease in the custodial parent's income, or an increase in the child's needs.
-Conversely, the amount may reduce if justified by the circumstances.
+Courts can deviate from child support guidelines.
+For example, support increases if there is a change in circumstances justifying the increase.
+Those circumstances may include any of these:

 A Child Support Lawyer Can Clarify Your Payment